dmitriy-yefremov/dmitriy-yefremov.github.io/_posts/2015-10-24-fast-functional-tests-play.md

 Play Framework supports functional testing out of the box.
-There are helpers for both Scala ([specs2](https://www.playframework.com/documentation/2.4.x/ScalaFunctionalTestingWithSpecs2), [ScalaTest](https://www.playframework.com/documentation/2.4.x/ScalaFunctionalTestingWithScalaTest)) and Java [JUnit](https://www.playframework.com/documentation/2.4.x/JavaFunctionalTest).
-The basic idea is to run the code under test inside a "fake" application.
-For the code it will look like it is running in a normal Play application with access to plugins, configuration parameters and other parts of the runtime environment.
+There are helpers for both Scala ([specs2](https://www.playframework.com/documentation/2.4.x/ScalaFunctionalTestingWithSpecs2), [ScalaTest](https://www.playframework.com/documentation/2.4.x/ScalaFunctionalTestingWithScalaTest)) and Java ([JUnit](https://www.playframework.com/documentation/2.4.x/JavaFunctionalTest)).
+The basic idea is to run code under test inside a "fake" application.
+For code it will look like it is running in a normal Play application with access to plugins, configuration parameters and other parts of the runtime environment.
 A fake application can be started with or without a HTTP server.
 Everything works very well, but there is one issue - instantiation of a fake application takes a long time.
 The reason is the fake application is in fact quite real and does a lot of what a real application would do (read the configuration, load the plugins etc).
 Fake application startup time matters because the helpers provided by Play assume that each test requires it's own application.
 As the number of functional tests grows the fake application start time overhead becomes significant.
-This concern is somewhat addressed in ScalaTest (multiple tests can share the same fake application), but not for other testing frameworks.
+This concern is somewhat addressed in ScalaTest (multiple tests can share the same fake application), but not for the other testing frameworks.

-In this post I will show a different approach to functional testing of Play applications.
+In this post I will show a different approach to the functional testing of Play applications.
 Instead of using multiple fake applications we will run tests against a single instance of a real application.

 Let's start from a simple play application that we can use for testing;